Can you fast during your period?

 If you cannot strictly fasting because of your period, know that other forms of devotion are just as valid.
 You can replace fasting by acts of charity or participate in moments of collective prayer.

-Remember that intention and faith take precedence over strict rules😊
+Remember that The intention and faith take precedence over strict rules. 😊

 What are the risks of fasting during menstruation?

 Fasting during your period can have consequences on your health.
-Before you get started, know the risks to avoid weakening your body. 🏥
+Before you start, know the risks to avoid weakening your body. 🏥

 Physical consequences of fasting during menstruation